 2. Row House/Azuma House

-Built in 1976, Row House which is made of exposed concrete replaced the middle unit of three row houses in a downtown district of Osaka.
-Ando, who sees himself as a “fighter-architect”, designed a concrete box amidst the dilapidated wooden row houses that crowded the central areas of Osaka and created a highly self-sufficient living space.
+Built in 1976, Row House which is made of exposed concrete replace the middle unit of three row houses in a downtown district of Osaka.
+Furthermore, Ando, who sees himself as a “fighter-architect”, design a concrete box amidst the dilapidate wooden row houses that crowd the central areas of Osaka and create a highly self-sufficient living space.

 3. Koshino House

 Koshino House, a holiday home that Ando built for fashion designer Junko Koshino near Osaka in 1980.
-The house is made up of two parallel constructions that are partly set into the steep slope on which they are situated.
-An underground corridor connects the two buildings.
+However, the house is make up of two parallel constructions that are partly set into the steep slope on which they are situated.
+Furthermore, an underground corridor connects the two buildings.

 The courtyard in the middle brings the various elements together and helps with the illumination of the house.
-A design studio extension consisting of fractured circular segments was added as a third element in 1984, stretching back up the hillside.
+Furthermore, a design studio extension consisting of fracture circular segments was add as a third element in 1984, stretching back up the hillside.

 4. Time’s 1 & II

 Time’s 1 began in 1984 and Time’s II in 1991.
 They are located in Kyoto, Japan.
-Tadao Ando was hired by the owner to remodel his building.
-Times 1 building is half-submerged in the level of the street, which is almost at the same level with the river.
+Tadao Ando was hire by the owner to remodel his building.
+Furthermore, Times 1 building is half-submerge in the level of the street, which is almost at the same level with the river.
 The building is a small 3-story block, topped with a metal dome.
 The corridors along the side facing the river collect the pedestrian flow of the street.